viliam-gago/data_analysis_popular_apps/README.md

 1) Data cleaning and exploration - checking missing values, reformating table entries, etc.
 2) Filtering data based on required conditions
 3) Finding categories containing the most apps
-4) Explore app genres by number of installs of particlar apps
+4) Explored app genres by number of installs of particlar apps

 **Data Used:**